mhelkey/ecs171/ReadMe.md

 ## Analysis

 We used the scikit-learn Python library in a [jupyter notebook](main.ipynb).
 After performing exploratory data anlysis with a pairplot and a correlation matrix, we label encoded our categorical variables.
 We opted for one-hot encoding for encoding the race of the person, as race is not a scale, nor is it binary.
 We then explored the distributions of race in our data set and discovered that over 75% of the data is listed as white.
 This could lead to our final model being better at predicting heart disease in white people than in other races.
+Finally, we normalized the numerical variables in our data to be between 0 and 1.

+## Model

+Our initial model was built with three layers: an input layer with a tanh activation function, a hidden layer with a relu activation function, and an output layer with a sigmoid activation function, since our aim is to do binary classification.